Keiku/PyTorch-Lightning-CIFAR10/README.md

 - [x] check code format with black, isort, vulture.
 - [x] Docker and pipenv.
-- [] Integration of hydra color logger and PyTorch Lighting logger (Probably not possible).
-- [] GPU usage for custom dataset and light weight model(resnet18, MobileNetV3) does not remain high.
+- [x] GPU usage for custom dataset and light weight model(resnet18, MobileNetV3) does not remain high. => GPU usage remained high (100%) when loaded from AWS EBS instead of AWS EFS.
 - [] In ``evaluate: True``, Accuracy is a strange value.
 - [] Fine tuning by torchvision's pretrained model
+- [] Integration of hydra color logger and PyTorch Lighting logger (Probably not possible).